rspamd/rspamd/doc/quickstart.md

 ## Nightly releases

-If you'd like to test the current rspamd version, you might use nightly builds that are currently available for **CentOS 6** and debian based distributives:
+If you'd like to test the current rspamd version, you might use nightly builds that are currently available for **CentOS 6** and debian based distributions:

 - Debian wheezy
 - Debian jessie